Get

 Reproductive Cycle Changes in the Great Dane

-If your Great Dane could be pregnant, it’s important to familiarize yourself with the stages of reproduction.
-Breeders commonly track their dog’s reproduction cycle stages; this can help you tell how far along your Great Dane could be in her pregnancy.
+If your Great Dane might be pregnant, it’s important to familiarize yourself with the stages of reproduction.
+Breeders commonly track their dog’s reproduction cycle stages.
+This can help you tell how far along your Great Dane could be in her pregnancy.

-Proestrus: Before her eggs are released, your Great Dane will be in proestrus.
+• Proestrus: Before her eggs are released, your Great Dane will be in proestrus.
 Male dogs will take an interest in her, but she won’t reciprocate.
-You may see some bloody discharge and swelling of her vulva; this is normal and lasts for around nine days.
+You may see some bloody discharge and swelling of her vulva; this is normal and lasts for around 9 days.

-Anestrus: The period between her heat cycle starting and her rest days is 4 months.
-However, this may be longer for larger breeds like Great Danes.
+• Anestrus: The period between a dog’s heat cycle starting and her rest days is 4 months.
+However, this may be longer for large breeds like Great Danes.

 What Happens When a Great Dane Gets Pregnant?